FA Šiauliai

 Football Academy of Šiauliai or FA Šiauliai is a Lithuanian football academy from the city of Šiauliai.
 The team is simply known as "Šiauliai".
 The academy train women's and men's teams, as well as children's and underage groups in "U" type championships.
-The men's team currently play in A Lyga, the top tier of Lithuanian football.
+The men's team currently play in TOPLYGA, the top tier of Lithuanian football.

 History

 Football Academy of Šiauliai was established in 2007, after a merger between Napolis Šiauliai and "Klevas" school of sport.

 Men's team

 Men's football team participates under name FA Šiauliai.

 In 2010 and 2016 the team played in Šiauliai region championship of the III Lyga (4th tier).

 In 2017 and 2018 team played in II Lyga (3rd tier).
 In 2017 the team achieved 4th position and 6th in 2018.

-In 2018 Lithuanian Football Cup, FA Šiauliai lost to FK Sūduva Marijampolė 0:7 in 1/32 round.
+In 2018 Lithuanian Football Cup, FA Šiauliai lost to FK Sūduva 0:7 in 1/32 round.

 In 2019 FA Šiauliai applied for a license to play in I Lyga (2nd tier), despite the fact that they finished 6th in 2018 II Lyga.
 The club failed to satisfy licensing criteria, and I Lyga license was not issued.
 However, the club was granted an exception, the club played in 2019 LFF I Lyga and finished in 6th position.

 In 2021, FA Šiauliai applied for a license to play in A Lyga (Top tier) for the first time in history from next season.